Port Townsend - San Juan Island Whale Watching Tour

 Comfort

-The Red Head features comfortable indoor seating for everyone, a wrap-around outside viewing deck, as well as a snack bar and restroom.
+Our vessel features an outside viewing deck, as well as a snack bar and restroom.
 Don’t miss our signature, freshly-baked “blueberry buckle!”
 Along with viewing whales, we often find bald eagles, harbor seals, California and Steller sea lions, tufted puffins and many other species of marine life.
 Our trained naturalist guides you through the many sites along the way, and if the whales are “talking,” you’ll be able to hear them on our hydrophone.

 Whales We See